DreamWorks Internship | Join USA’s Leading Animation Studio

 Winning (or even just entering) these competitions can help you build your portfolio and get you noticed by industry professionals.

-Here’s a look at some of the internship positions available at DreamWorks:
+Here’s a look at some of the internship positions available in different departments of DreamWorks:

 • Business Affairs/Legal